heptarch/heptarch.github.io/projects.md

 distract from their real job.

-But this sort of freedom can become airless and feeble if not grounded in something real.
+But this sort of freedom can become airless and feeble if not grounded in the world.
 And what could be more real, more literally grounded, than the ever-shifting requirements of a telecommunications giant during the most technologically explosive century in human history?